This large collection contains images in several formats, including:

-Indexes to the Detroit Publishing Company glass plate negative collection are available in the library.
+Indexes to the Detroit Publishing Company glass plate negative collection are available in the Library & Research Center.
 The indexes are arranged by subject.
 One index lists Colorado images and general subjects; the other index lists images taken outside Colorado.
-Many of the Jackson images are available on line.
+Many Jackson images are available to view online.

 About William Henry Jackson

 In 1897, Jackson became a director of the Detroit Publishing Company in a venture to publish color prints from negatives by Jackson and other photographers.
 Jackson and his family settled in Detroit in 1898.
 The company used a photolithographic process to reproduce Jackson's black and white negatives in something approximating natural color.
-We hold many of these "chromolithographs."
+History Colorado holds many of these 'chromolithographs.'

-After retiring from the publishing company in 1924, Jackson moved to Washington, D.C. where he wrote and painted.
-In 1929 Jackson moved to New York City to become the research director of the Oregon Trail Memorial Association.
-The National Park Service contracted with him in 1935 to paint four murals for the Interior Department Building.
-Jackson died in New York City in June 1942 of complications following a hip fracture and was buried in Arlington National Cemetery.
+After retiring from Detroit Publishing Company in 1924, Jackson moved to Washington, D.C., where he wrote and painted.
+In 1929, Jackson moved to New York City to become the research director of the Oregon Trail Memorial Association.
+The National Park Service contracted with him in 1935